-And the third objective is provided "for free" by the OS as well, no need for extra code at all - just using the appropriate prompting bits in the function's name.
-But there is however an important limitation if the implementation is done using the standard prompting approach: Stack arguments are not supported - as they are more involved than the indirect addressing.
-The SandMath uses a customary implementation that replaces the standard one, and offers support for the Stack registers, in direct and indirect forms.
+For the third objective we cannot rely on the OS - just using the appropriate prompting bits in the function's name.
+There is an important limitation if the implementation is done using the standard prompting approach: Stack arguments are not supported - as they are more involved than the indirect addressing.
+The SandMath uses a custom, from-the-scratch implementation that replaces the standard one, and offers support for the Stack registers, in direct and indirect forms.